AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Instance families with local SSDs.md

 **Note:**

--   You can go to the [ECS Instance Types Available for Each Region page](https://ecs-buy.aliyun.com/instanceTypes/#/instanceTypeByRegion)[ECS Instance Types Available for Each Region page](https://ecs-buy4service.aliyun.com/instanceTypes/#/instanceTypeByRegion) to view the instance types available in each region.
+-   You can go to the [ECS Instance Types Available for Each Region page](https://ecs-buy.aliyun.com/instanceTypes/#/instanceTypeByRegion) to view the instance types available in each region.
 -   For more information about these specifications, see [Description of instance specifications](/intl.en-US/Instance/Instance families.md).
 -   For more information about the performance metrics of local SSDs, see [Local disks](/intl.en-US/Block Storage/Block Storage overview/Local disks.md).